HomeLatest NewsStartupsGoogle pledges $1 bn in investments in Africa to support the startup ecosystem

 “Today I’m excited to reaffirm our commitment to the continent through an investment of $1 billion over five years to support Africa’s digital transformation to cover a range of initiatives from improved connectivity to investment in startups,” Sundar Pichai, CEO of Google and Alphabet said.

-According to Google, the programme pioneered last year in Kenya in partnership with Safaricom and allows customers to pay for 4G-enabled phones in instalments.
+According to Google, the programme pioneered last year in Kenya in with Safaricom and allows customers to pay for 4G-enabled phones in instalments.
 This will now be expanded across the continent with mobile operators such as MTN, Orange and Vodacom.

 The company has been building an undersea cable to link Africa and Europe, which it says will bring faster internet and lower connectivity costs.